keesvv/nlscript/src/modules/proces/README.md

 # proces
-This module contains instructions to manipulate or gain information about the current process.
+This module contains instructions for manipulating or gaining information about the current process.

 ## Documentation
 ### `proces.wacht <timeout>;`